coreyreichle/th-d72a/README.md

-# th-d72a
-Support files for the Kenwood TH-D72A
+Scripts I've found useful for the TH-D72A, by Kenwood for packet operaitons.

+- tnc_up	Brings up a ax.25 interface, with IP
+- tnc_down	Bring the ax.25 interface down